 Legal services is an inefficient, information intensive and highly fragmented $250 billion worldwide industry that has yet to be meaningfully impacted by the Internet.

-75% of U.S. attorneys practice in groups of less than 20 people; the largest 100 firms in the U.S. account for only 15% of industry revenues .
-In fact the largest US firm, Baker & McKenzie, holds only 1% of the US market.
+75% of U.S. attorneys practice in groups of less than 20 people; the largest 100 firms in the U.S. account for only 15% of industry revenues; the largest US firm, Baker & McKenzie, has less than 1% US market share.

 This severe fragmentation results in few economies of scale, creating a fundamental inefficiency in the aggregation and distribution of high quality legal analysis and work product.
 Firms routinely “reinvent the wheel” in the creation of attorney work product that results in billions of dollars per year in unnecessary legal fees.

-Our Strategic Alliances

-eLaw has established strategic alliances with some of the largest and most prestigious law firms in the world (our “Alliance Firms”) to populate the company’s databases of legal analysis and work product.
-Premier law firms such as Baker Botts, Baker & Hostetler, Crowell and Moring, Littler Mendelson, Mayer Brown & Platt, McKenna Cuneo, Morrison & Foerster and Sonnenchien, Nath and Rosenthal are either currently providing content to the site or have signed letters of intent to do so.

-The Value Proposition

-By leveraging quality, branded work product -- including agreement forms, briefs, memoranda, pleadings and checklists – to a much wider audience than has previously been accomplished, eLaw is creating profound new economies of scale in the area where a majority of attorneys spend most of their billable time: legal research and document drafting of transaction and litigation oriented material.
-By using material in the eLaw libraries, eLaw users can:

-Accelerate the research and drafting process by directly accessing a volume and quality of materials that have previously been available only within large law firms

-Avoid reinventing the wheel (or paying outside counsel to do so), saving hundreds of dollars per hour

-Reduce fees paid to outside law firms by in-house counsel

-By supplying work product to eLaw, our Alliance Firms receive:

-An unparalleled brand building opportunity in a highly fragmented market.
-Firms place their names on the desktop of potential clients and showcase their expertise at precisely the time potential clients are seeking such expertise from outside counsel

-A royalty interest in all content contributed to the site

-Equity participation in eLaw

 The Revenue Opportunity

-$250 billion is spent annually on legal services ($121 billion in the U.S. alone), at least 30% to 40% of which is spent on the creation of work product
+$250 billion is spent annually on legal services (over $140 billion in the U.S. alone), at least 30% to 40% of which is spent on the creation of work product

 Annual addressable U.S. market opportunity for eLaw content- $1.75 billion